-Word of God and the Manual of the Pilgrim Holiness Church.

-Praying that ministry may be blessed to the

-salvation of many souls, we commend to the

-keeping of God.

-In Testimony Whereof, we hereunto affix our

-names this day of

-District Superintendent

-District Secretary

-Section 184-Evangelistic Commission.

-¶1-Evangelist's Certificate

-This certifies that being a

-minister in good standing in the

-Pilgrim Holiness Church, and having given evidence

-of evangelistic gifts and ability is hereby commissioned as a regular evangelist for one year is

-commended to the fellowship of the people of God

-everywhere providedspirit, practice, and teaching correspond with the Word of God and the

-Manual of the Pilgrim Holiness Church.
-Praying

-that ministry may be blessed to the salvation

-and edification of many souls, we commend

-to the keeping of God.

-In Testimony Whereof, we now affix our names

-this day of 19

-Issued at under authority

-of District Conference -
+Section 171-Ordained Minister's Credentials.
+This certifies that is an Ordained Minister in good and regular standing in the Pilgrim Holiness Church and is therefore commended to the Christian fellowship of the people of God everywhere. is authorized to perform all the duties pertaining to the office of the Gospel ministry as long as spirit, practice, and teaching correspond with the teachings of the Word of God and the Manual of the Pilgrim Holiness Church.
+Praying that ministry may be blessed to the salvation of many souls, we commend to the keeping of God.
+In Testimony Whereof, we hereunto affix our names this day of 19 General Superintendent General Secretary Section 172-Evangelistic Commission.
+This certifies that being a minister in good standing in the Pilgrim Holiness Church, and having given evidence of evangelistic gifts and ability is hereby commissioned as a regular evangelist for one year. is commended to the fellowship of the people of God everywhere provided spirit, practice, and teaching correspond with the Word of God and the Manual of the Pilgrim Holiness Church.
+Praying that ministry may be blessed to the salvation and edification of many souls, we commend to the keeping of God.
+In Testimony Whereof, we now affix our names this day of 19.......
+Issued atunder authority of District Assembly.
 District Superintendent

 District Secretary